SENG3150/server/README.md

 ### Parsers
 Parsers are the classes that convert a JSON request into an entity.
 Each parser maps to an Entity class, and provide abstraction for the Controller classes.
 Some notable parsers are:

-- PhotoParser: This parser accepts and saves to file the photo data which is sent in base64 encoding.
+- [PhotoParser](https://github.com/SENG3150/server/blob/master/app/API/V1/Parsers/PhotoParser.php): This parser accepts and saves to file the photo data which is sent in base64 encoding.

 ### Providers
 Providers help setup the different Laravel features that are used throughout the rest of the server.

-- APIServiceProvider: This is the first class loaded by the API and adds the Repositories that are used later on in Controllers through direct injection.
+- [APIServiceProvider](https://github.com/SENG3150/server/blob/master/app/API/V1/Providers/APIServiceProvider.php): This is the first class loaded by the API and adds the Repositories that are used later on in Controllers through direct injection.
-- DateTimeTypeProvider: This class overrides the default Doctrine datetime column type to ensure that all datetimes are converted to the system's timezone before and after database calls.
+- [DateTimeTypeProvider](https://github.com/SENG3150/server/blob/master/app/API/V1/Providers/DateTimeTypeProvider.php): This class overrides the default Doctrine datetime column type to ensure that all datetimes are converted to the system's timezone before and after database calls.

 ### Repositories
 Repositories add extra methods to the standard Doctrine repository, which can be helpful throughout the rest of the server.
 Some notable repositories are:

-- AdministratorRepository: This repository contains a method to find an Administrator by their username.
+- [AdministratorRepository](https://github.com/SENG3150/server/blob/master/app/API/V1/Repositories/AdministratorRepository.php): This repository contains a method to find an Administrator by their username.

 ### Transformers
 Transformers are used to convert Entities to JSON when output by a Controller.
-Transformers make use of [http://fractal.thephpleague.com/transformers/](Fractal)'s ```include``` feature, which allows the requester to include subentities in a single request.
+Transformers make use of [Fractal](http://fractal.thephpleague.com/transformers/)'s ```include``` feature, which allows the requester to include subentities in a single request.
 These includes are defined in each Transformer class, and some transformers provide a set of default includes which the requester then does not need to specifically include.
 Some notable transformers are:

-- CommentTransformer: This transformer contains a lot of includes which shows how transformers are used to pull in subentities.
+- [CommentTransformer](https://github.com/SENG3150/server/blob/master/app/API/V1/Transformers/CommentTransformer.php): This transformer contains a lot of includes which shows how transformers are used to pull in subentities.

 ### Others
 Some other files of note are as follows: